 Remember it can take 3-5 months to be approved for OPT after you mail in your application.
-You cannot start OPT until you have your EAD card.
+You cannot start OPT until you have your EAD card in hand.
 If you are applying for OPT late in your semester you will want to allow time for the OPT to be processed in choosing your start date.

 Example: John will mail his OPT application on March 20.
 March 20 to April 26 is a little over one month.
 April 27 to May 25 (his chosen start date) is about one month.
 This gives his application two months to be approved.
 If his card comes after May 25 he will have to wait until it arrives to start working.
 To be completely safe John could choose the start date June 19 which is a full three months after he mails in his application.

 All the following documents should be placed in an envelope to be mailed to the USCIS.
 At the end of your OPT appointment with the Assistant Director of Immigration, you will have: